mekza/algoliasearch-client-readme-generator/include/templates/README.md

 <% if java? %>If you're using Maven, add the following dependency and repository to your pom file:
 <%= snippet("setup_maven") %>

-Initialize the client with your ApplicationID and API-Key.
-You can find all of them on [your Algolia account](http://www.algolia.com/users/edit):
+Initialize the client with your Application ID and API Key.
+You can find them on [your Algolia account](http://www.algolia.com/users/edit):
 <% end %>

 <% if android? %>
- 1. Download [latest algoliasearch-client-android-*.jar](https://github.com/algolia/algoliasearch-client-android/tree/master/dist) and add it to the lib folder of your project.
+ 1. Download the [latest algoliasearch-client-android-*.jar](https://github.com/algolia/algoliasearch-client-android/tree/master/dist) and add it to the lib folder of your project.
- 2. Initialize the client with your ApplicationID and API-Key.
-You can find all of them on [your Algolia account](http://www.algolia.com/users/edit).
+ 2. Initialize the client with your Application ID and API Key.
+You can find them on [your Algolia account](http://www.algolia.com/users/edit).
- 3. Make your Activity class implements the `IndexListener` interface to be able to use the asynchronous methods.
+ 3. Make your Activity class implement the `IndexListener` interface to be able to use the asynchronous methods.
 <% end %>
 <%= snippet("setup") %>

 <%#    ************************** SETUP WITH PARSE ********************************** %>

 <% if nodejs? -%>
-Setup with parse
+Setup with Parse
 --------------------
-To setup your project, follow these steps:
+To setup your project with Parse, follow these steps:

 <%= snippet("setup_parse") %>